 Our B&B hosts had prepared a special breakfast for Lottie and had even hung up some balloons and a Happy Birthday banner.
 After present opening (iPod; that noisy African drum; books and bits and pieces), we spent the day walking the cliff paths, rock pooling and watching the rock dassies as well as the whales.

-We then headed to the Harbour Rock for dinner and a birthday pudding.
-Lottie thought the chocolate fudge cake was the best bit.
+chocolate fudge cake was the best bit.
 Personally, though my seared tuna was delicious, I thought the bottle of Springfield Estate Life from Stone Sauvignon Blanc Neil and I polished off was definitely the highlight.
 So called because the vineyeard is on very stony ground, 70% being quartz.
 We'll get to the winelands at some point, no rush yet though.

 Saturday was a lovely day, but overnight the wind got up and we woke to torrential rain this morning.
 We've had a fortnight of blue skies and sunshine with temperatures in the high teens, and this change was forecast, but still a pity as it meant we didn't get to the nature reserve we had planned to visit today.
 Instead, we decided to head back to Cape Town as Hermanus is definitely a fair weather place to be.
 By the time we were climbing to find our way through one of the mountain passes the temperature has dropped to 9C and we were in thick cloud: absolutely no visibility to front, side or even below.
 It warmed up slightly as we nearer the city, but as it's the same temperature inside the cottage as outside, more or less, we decided it was too cold to go home and went for a bit of retail therapy and a hot bowl of soup in a big shopping mall.
 I checked the forecast for the week ahead tonight, as we all huddled around our only real source of heat, our log fire.
 Due to be back up to 24C by Thursday, so winter's grip is receeding.
 I won't be sorry to see the back of cold evenings, and will really try not to complain in December when we're sweating in the heat.